-As the City is a documented low-income geographic area, and much of the City is a designated Qualified Opportunity Zone with a high social vulnerability index score, the City respectfully requests full funding of this capacity building application and a waiver to match funds.
+As Petersburg is a documented low-income geographic area, and the project site is within a designated Qualified Opportunity Zone with a high social vulnerability index score, the City respectfully requests full funding and a waiver to match funds for this project.
 Please accept this letter as my authorization of the request for CFPF assistance to enable Petersburg to make significant progress toward Resilience and the equitable management of our floodplains.